mlochbaum/BQN/implementation/vm.md

 **FLDO** reads a field from a namespace.
 The parameter `I` is a program-level identifier index for this field.
 The VM must ensure that the field is exported, possibly by leaving unexported identifiers out of the namespace's lookup table. **FLDM** does the same but pushes a reference to the field, to be modified by assignment.

-**NSPM** is used for aliased assignment such as `⟨a‿b⇐c⟩←ns`.
+**ALIM** is used for aliased assignment such as `⟨a‿b⇐c⟩←ns`.
 It tags a reference with a namespace field, identified with a program-level index.
 A value assigned to the tagged reference must be a namespace.
 The relevant field is extracted, and then stored in the original reference.

 ## Runtime